unn/taxonomy_menu/README.txt

  when clicking on the menu items.
 It produces nice breadcrumbs and page titles (remember to set the titles for the arguments in views as described) - and it always displays descendants.
- The only module that supports the saving of a whole term lineage when selecting a deep level item seems to be HIERACHICAL SELECT.
+ The only module that supports the saving of a whole term lineage when selecting a deep level item seems to be HIERARCHICAL SELECT.
 See chapter INTEGRATION WITH OTHER MODULES

 INTEGRATION WITH OTHER MODULES
 ==============================